datengaertnerei/test-data-service/README.md

 ## Security setup ##

 TLS and Basic Authentication are configured as default.
-TLS uses a self-signed certificate, that you should replace in your environment.
+A self-signed certificate is included, that you should replace in your own environment.
 It is configured by Spring Boot application properties, that you can provide externally at startup:

 ```
 server.ssl.key-store-type=PKCS12